doublesecretagency/craft-googlemaps/docs/proximity-search/options.md

 Determines whether a valid set of coordinates is required.
 If set to `true`, the results will only include Addresses which have valid coordinates.

 A set of coordinates is considered valid only if both the `latitude` and `longitude` values are populated.

+## `reverseRadius`

+When specified, this will **invert** the proximity search logic.
+Instead of using a single radius, centered around the given target, <u>each location can specify its own individual range</u>.

+For complete details, see the guide for a [Reverse Proximity Search...](/guides/reverse-proximity-search/)